-- Outreach and information regarding the HCBS rules for consumers and members of their support teams. - Supporting consumers on a more individualized basis to promote community integration and employment. - Prioritizing the preferences of consumers and utilizing consumer feedback in the development of the concept.
+- Outreach and information regarding the HCBS rules for individuals served and members of their support teams. - Supporting individuals served on a more individualized basis to promote community integration and employment.
+Prioritizing the preferences of individuals served and utilizing feedback in the development of the concept. - Train-the-trainer certification in person-centered planning/thinking and training regarding the HCBS rules.